PoemaIX/KSKB-IX/docs/PoP-List-en.md

             * You must prove to KSKB that you get the following knowledges:
                 1. Understanding of packet forwarding processes in switches.
                 2. Knowledge of router routing selection processes.
-                3. Understanding the purpose of dynamic routing and the differences between dynamic and static routing.
+                3. Understanding of the purpose of dynamic routing and the differences between dynamic and static routing.
-                4. Familiarity with the operation of eBGP/iBGP/iGP/RR and the problems these technologies aim to solve.
+                4. Familiarity with the operation of eBGP/iBGP/IGP/RR and the problems these technologies aim to solve.
                 5. Must have your own internal network (tunnel-based is acceptable) and include the provided VM in the network.
-                6. The internal network must have iGP and iBGP routing protocols and be able to differentiate between peer and transit tables.
+                6. The internal network must have IGP and iBGP routing protocols and be able to differentiate between peer and transit tables.
                 7. The network interface attached on the IX VM is only used for constructing an internal network tunnel and not for any other services.
                 8. Approach learning with a humble attitude and be nice.
             * Proof: Recommendation from group members/exams/interviews/self-provided materials.